canadadev/site/content/benefits/coaching.md

 * Learn from the experts
 * Become an approved coach and charge for your services directly
-* Types of coaches can be anything - generally software engineering, business, and etc.
+* Coach in anything applicable to software engineering - programming, business, and etc.

 * View [CanadaDev's Coaching Network](/coaches)